 This is a relatively new area of law, which only started to develop in the latter half of the 20th century.
 It’s an important area of law because it ensures that the populations of the member states are treated equally and treat each other with the same level of equality.

-There is often a large amount of paper work involved in this area of law, especially if the case has been escalated to the European Court of Justice (ECJ).
+There is often a large amount of paper work involved in this area of law, especially if the case has been escalated to the Court of Justice of the European Union (CJEU).
 In order for a matter to be admissible to the ECJ, all domestic remedies must have been exhausted, which means the case must have already been considered in the highest court in the UK (the Supreme Court).

 Often these cases can be huge and involve large numbers of people, so will require lots or organisation and delegation.
 You may also find yourself working on disputes involving other national law systems and languages, which will make the matters more complex and multifaceted.

-You may find yourself in Luxembourg at some point working at the European Court of Justice (ECJ).
+You may find yourself in Luxembourg at some point working at the Court of Justice of the European Union (CJEU).
 This is the highest court in Europe and makes binding decisions for all countries in the EU.